microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

     2. In the right-hand pane of **Hyper-V Manager**, click **New** -> **Hard Disk** to launch the **New Virtual Hard Disk Wizard**.

-        <a name="fig.169"></a>
+        <a name="fig.170"></a>

         ![](./image/FileServerUserGuide/image216.png)

-        Figure 169.
+        Figure 170.
 Hyper-V Manager: New -> Hard Disk

     3. On the **Choose Disk Format** tab of the **New Virtual Hard Disk** Wizard, select the **VHDX** option and then click **Next**.

-        <a name="fig.170"></a>
+        <a name="fig.171"></a>

         ![](./image/FileServerUserGuide/image142.png)

-        Figure 170.
+        Figure 171.
 New Virtual Hard Disk Wizard: Specifying the virtual hard disk format

     4. On the **Choose Disk Type** tab of the **New Virtual Hard Disk Wizard**, select the **Dynamically expanding** option for the disk type, and then click **Next**.

-        <a name="fig.171"></a>
+        <a name="fig.172"></a>

         ![](./image/FileServerUserGuide/image143.png)

-        Figure 171.
+        Figure 172.
 New Virtual Hard Disk Wizard: Specifying the virtual hard disk type

     5. In the **Name** textbox on the **Specify Name and Location** tab of the **New Virtual Hard Disk Wizard**, type the name of the virtual hard disk file as `rsvd.vhdx`.